Have you ever made a resolution and then lost the motivation to continue doing something about it?

-Stage 2 – Considering change You make attempts to eat less, but do not feel committed, and are unsuccessful.
+Stage 2 – Considering change - You make attempts to change habits, nutrition and exercise but do not feel committed, and are unsuccessful.

-Stage 3 – Generating power - motivation, desire & determination You really want to change, use problem solving techniques and make a contract.
+Stage 3 – Generating power - motivation, desire & determination - You really want to change, use problem solving techniques, make a commitment contract and announce your goals.

-Stage 4 – Making plans Gather information, break you goal into small steps and recognize achievement.
+Stage 4 – Preparation and plans - gathering information, making adjustments, breaking your goal into small steps and determine good ways to recognize achievements.

-Stage 5 – Make the decision – set the date You have the motivation and are ready to change.
-Stage 6 – DO IT!
+Stage 5 – Making time line decisions and goals.
+You have the motivation and are ready to change.

 General points about changing your life: